-- (b) To reflect preferred share dividends of \$4.2 million for the nine months ended September 30, 2005 and \$5.6 million for the year ended December 31, 2004 (from the assumed issuance of 3.0 million preferred shares at an assumed price of \$25 per share and at a coupon rate of 7.5%). - (c) To reflect the adjustment to minority interest in the additional FFO of the operating partnership resulting from the described adjustments. - (d) To eliminate the minority interest in the FFO of the consolidated joint venture being acquired in this transaction. - (e) To reflect depreciation and amortization on the partial step-up of assets to fair value in accordance with FAS 141. - (f) Assumes the 3,033,305 operating partnership units held by TFLP are exchanged for 6,066,610 common shares.
+- (b) As adjusted data is derived from the pro forma data in our Current Report on Form 8-K/A dated October 26, 2005. - (c) To reflect preferred share dividends of \$2.8 million for the nine months ended September 30, 2005 and \$3.8 million for the year ended December 31, 2004 (from the assumed issuance of 2.0 million preferred shares at a price of \$25 per share and at a coupon rate of 7.5%). - (d) To reflect the adjustment to minority interest in the additional FFO of the operating partnership resulting from the described adjustments. - (e) To eliminate the minority interest in the FFO of the consolidated joint venture being acquired in this transaction. - (f) To reflect depreciation and amortization on the partial step-up of assets to fair value in accordance with FAS 141. - (g) Assumes the 3,033,305 operating partnership units held by TFLP are exchanged for 6,066,610 common shares.